Westmoreland Symphony season opener features classical saxophonist - NewsBreak

 A graduate of the Indiana University and Northwestern University schools of music, Banks is on the faculty at the Hartt School of Music in Connecticut and is a guest professor at Cleveland Institute of Music.
 He is also part of a project seeking to commission new pieces for saxophone and orchestra, Meyer said.

-“He’s also a composer and I think he brings part of that sensibility to his music-making, that creative mind and the idea of how to really inhabit a piece of music and bring it to life,” he said.
-“He loves the music of Mozart and wanted to play this particular concerto, and I thought it would make a lovely pairing with the Bruckner symphony”
+“He’s also a composer, and I think he brings part of that sensibility to his music-making, that creative mind and the idea of how to really inhabit a piece of music and bring it to life,” Meyer said.
+“He loves the music of Mozart and wanted to play this particular concerto, and I thought it would make a lovely pairing with the Bruckner symphony.”

 The Oboe Concerto is “a delightful dialog between the soloist and the orchestra.
 It has all the lyrical beauty of a Mozart aria, but it also has the vigor and excitement of a virtuoso concerto,” Meyer added.